Being Effective LGBT Leaders

 If motivation is the match, effective action is the spark.
-This is what it takes to be an effective leader LGBT leader.
+This is what it takes to be effective leader LGBT leaders.
 Do you have what it takes?

-E, for us, means Effective because none of the previously discussed qualities of P-R-I-D-E amount to much if we’re not effective.
+This article is the last in our series highlighting what P-R-I-D-E means to us this month of Pride.
+P means Power.
+R is Resiliency.
+I is Individuality.
+D means Dedication.
+E, for us, means Effective because none of the previously discussed qualities of P-R-I-D-E amount to much if we’re not effective LGBT leaders.

 Do you have that family member who always has a new job and it’s the new job that they’re finally going to rock?
 However, they have a million reasons why none of their previous jobs worked out.
 Do you know that person who’s been talking for years about starting a blog or taking that class or launching their business?
 Unfortunately, this, that and the other thing always get in the way.
 If motivation is the match, effective action is the spark.